 Forest Park is a state of the art water treatment facility that combines conventional treatment processes with advanced techniques, which include ozone disinfection and membrane filtration.
 Membrane filtration is a leading-edge technology capable of consistently producing very high quality water and ensures the plant can safely meet the more stringent federal and state water quality regulations that will be required in the near future.
 This combination of traditional and innovative water treatment allows Forest Park to produce the safest, highest quality water possible.
-In 2017, the American Water Works Association presented the Forest Park Water Treatment Plant with the highly prestigious 5-Year Presidents Award of recognition from the Partnership for Safe Water.
-The 5-Year Presidents Award recognizes achieving very stringent individual filter performance turbidity goals over a five-year period, signifying the outstanding operations and maintenance practices at this high performing water treatment plant.
-The Forest Park Water Treatment Plant has been involved in the Partnership for Safe Water since 1995 and is a Directors Award recipient since 2002.
+In 2018, the American Water Works Association's Partnership for Safe Water Program awarded the Forest Park Water Treatment Plant (FPWTP) with the President's Award for the 6th straight year.
+The President's Award recognizes achieving very stringent individual filter performance turbidity goals, signifying the outstanding operations and maintenance practices at this high-performing water treatment plant.
+FPWTP is one of only six facilities in the United States to achieve the "President's Award" of recognition from the American Water Works Association's Partnership for Safe Water six years in a row.
+The FPWTP has been involved in the Partnership for Safe Water since 1995 and is a Directors Award recipient since 2002.
+Also in 2018, for the 10th straight year, Forest Park received the prestigious Area-Wide Optimization Award (AWOP) presented by the Pennsylvania Department of Environmental Protection (PA DEP).
+The award recognizes outstanding efforts toward optimizing water treatment performance.
+AWOP is a national optimization effort among 22 states, the US EPA, and the Association of State Drinking Water Administrators.